 POLYMETHYL METHACRYLATE (PMMA) – well, if this stuff is good enough for injecting into the skin.
 It is good enough for me.
 It makes the skin more smooth.
 When injected into the skin, it plumps it up. **do not DIY of course, seek professional advise

 DIMETHICONE – I feel like I say this every time.
 This prevent moisture lost via creating a barrier.
-Unfortunately, it means blocking pores for some people.
-Not everyone reacts to this.
-Some sites call the pore clogging out as a myth.
-Others swears that it is bad for the skin.
+It is volatile, so technically cannot block pore.
+I do understand that there’s a large community that swears silicone blocks pores.
 I am not a dermatologist, so I’ve flagged in anyway in case you’re into a silicon free product regime.

 KAOLIN – gentle clay for the face